Stretching five miles from Vickery Boulevard to Loop 820, Hemphill Street is the longest thoroughfare of the South Side.

 The Sisters of St. Mary of Namur (founded in Belgium in 1819) built their Academy of Our Lady of Victory (1910, Sanguinet and Staats) at Shaw Street as a boarding school.
 Their St. Ignatius Academy (1889, J. J. Kane) downtown became a day school.
 OLV offered girls a Christian education and had dorm facilities for 150 students.
 It later offered classes through junior college.
 It is now a residential complex for Fort Worth’s creative community.

 In 1925 this new sanctuary (Sanguinet and Staats) greatly enlarged Hemphill Presbyterian Church (1911) at Allen Street.

 The house was built by banker William Reeves at a cost of $40,000 ($1 million today).

 At the south end of Hemphill the Quartermaster Depot was built in 1942 as a distribution center for the military during World War II.
 Spurs of the Missouri, Kansas and Texas and the Santa Fe railroads were extended to the depot.
-The depot covers a square mile from James Avenue to the Katy track.
+The depot covered a square mile from James Avenue to the Katy track.
 It was the nation’s third-largest military supply center.

 A house (1925) at the corner of Broadus Street.
 I’ve always suspected that Captain Swabbie lives there.